 Capers v.
 State, 2020 Md.
 App.
 LEXIS 849: Defendant Edward Capers was convicted by a jury of first-degree assault and carrying a dangerous weapon openly with intent to injure.
 This came after Capers, with his cousin and her friend, attacked then chased down and killed David Daye, whom they accused of cheating in a card game.
 In this attack Capers allegedly struck Daye with a chair several times.
 During testimony the state asked the medical examiner "the injury that we're looking at [referring to lacerations to the face and broken teeth], would that be consistent or inconsistent with being struck with a chair?" to which the medical examiner replied that "it would be consistent."
 Capers objected to this as a leading question but was denied.
 Capers appealed the conviction, arguing the court erred in overruling his objection that a question asked to the medical examiner was impermissibly leading.
 The appellate court found that the trial court did not err, as the question asked was not a leading question.
-According to the court, a leading question is one "that suggests the answer to the person being interrogated."
+According to the court, a leading question, "the injury that we're looking at, would that be consistent or inconsistent with being struck be a specific answer to the person being interrogated."
 With regard to the question, "the injury that we're looking at, would that be consistent or inconsistent with being struck by a chair," there is no indication that it suggested a specific answer to the examiner.